zhaodongsun/contrast-phys/readme.md

   ├── bvp   # ground truth PPG signal, shape [N].
 You may not include it during training.
 ```

- Since Contrast-Phys is an unsuerpvised method, `bvp` is not needed for training.
+ Since Contrast-Phys is an unsupervised method, `bvp` is not needed for training.
 You may not include `bvp` in the training set, but `bvp` is needed in the test set for performance evaluation.
 You can download one .h5 file example [here](https://1drv.ms/u/s!AtCpzthip8c9-xlaJwlaK2zU6sfn?e=OH9klk).

 ## Training and testing